MajidKouki/stock-forecaster/README.md

 ## Planned features

+* Streamlit conversion is beign tested for better UI/UX and speed of use
 * ~~Cryptocurrency data compatibility~~
 * ~~Pandas TA trading strategy & indicator chart options~~
 * Ability to modify indicators